Jjerot/SnapSplitSummary/README.md

 # SnapSplitSummary
-Looks at CollectionState.json to give you information about your collection.
+Looks at CollectionState.json to give you information about your Marvel Snap collection.
 This will generate two text files;

 output.txt contains a raw alphabetized list of all of your splits.